 MBI Singapore, which commenced operations on 1 April 2009, is hosted by NUS.
 It aims to develop a new paradigm for studying living systems and diseases by focusing on cell and tissue mechanics.
 One of its aims is to create a common international standard for defining new computational models, experimental reagents and tools for studying diseases of cells and tissues.
 MBI, Singapore, is led by Professor Michael Sheetz, and William R Kenan Jr. Professor from Columbia University.

-The Singapore Centre on Environmental Life Sciences Engineering (SCELSE)
+Singapore Centre for Environmental Life Sciences Engineering (SCELSE)

 SCELSE, launched in April 2011, is a joint venture between NTU and NUS, and is hosted in NTU.
 It aims to take a multidisciplinary approach to discover, control and direct the behavior of biofilm communities for sustainable environmental, engineering, public health and medical applications.
 This is enabled through its strengths in analysis of complex microbiomes, using advanced computational biology and cutting edge facilities in genome sequencing, bio-imaging and bioreactor processes.
 SCELSE is helmed by internationally renowned scientific leader, Professor Staffan Kjelleberg from the University of New South Wales (UNSW), who is the Centre Director.